cornpip/cornpip/README.md

 The clarity it brings is the foundation of every solution I build.

 ## 💡 What I Do Best
-I design and build end-to-end services across web, mobile, and AI — turning ideas into real-world products.
+I design and build end-to-end services across web, mobile, and AI(Computer Vision) — turning ideas into real-world products.

 ## 🎯 Skills
 Fullstack